Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- This year, in three home games, Dallas has gone over the total each time.
+- This season, in three home games, Dallas has gone over the total every time.

-- Denver is 2-2 overall, with two wins against the spread, on the road.
+- Denver is 2-2 overall, with two wins against the spread, away from home.

-- This year, in four road games, Denver has hit the over once.
+- This season, in four away games, Denver has hit the over once.

 Powered by Data Skrive.